 Amputation will most commonly involve loss of a limb e.g. arms, legs, hands, feet, fingers or toes.
 However, other parts of the body can be affected.

 We understand that amputations are life-changing, and we can help you claim the compensation you are entitled to.
 We can assist in not only claiming for the pain and suffering you have experienced, but also for loss of earnings, and any future loss of earnings.
 We understand all of the ways in which you have suffered loss and may continue to suffer loss in the aftermath of your injury.
 We will fight to obtain the maximum amount of compensation that you are entitled to.

 A number of different incidents could give rise to an amputation injury.
 These include: -

 - Accidents at work, for example, crush injuries or incidents involving machinery

 - Medical negligence– for example, failure to diagnose diabetes, surgical errors, development of infections whilst under the care of medical practitioners

 Irrespective of what causes an amputation injury, the effect of losing a limb will be life changing and is likely to have a considerable impact both from a physical and psychological perspective.

 At Calio Claims we have experience of dealing with amputation compensation claims.
 We were approached by our client after she sustained a traumatic injury to her finger which resulted in a fingertip amputation.
 We successfully settled her claim and secured the compensation she deserved.

-Contact our amputation injury claim solicitors Edinburgh, Glasgow and Dundee
+Contact our amputation injury claim solicitors Glasgow, Edinburgh, Perth and Dundee

 Early intervention is key to recovery for amputation injury claims and we can assist with your most urgent needs which may require obtaining what is known as an “interim payment”.
 This is an advance payment where liability has been admitted by the negligent party and is issued before the final compensation figure has been agreed or awarded.